-The DB plan offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
+The DB Plan offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
 Effective August 1, 2015, the calculation is 2.2 percent of final average salary for the five highest years of earnings multiplied by all years of service.
-In April 2017, the Retirement Board made the decision to reduce COLA granted on or after July 1, 2017, to 0 percent to preserve the fiscal integrity of the retirement system.
-Benefit recipients' base benefit and past cost-of living increases are not affected by this change.
 Effective August 1, 2017 - July 1, 2019, any member could retire with reduced benefits who had (1) five years of service credit and age 60; (2) 27 years of service credit and age 55; or (3) 30 years of service credit regardless of age.
 Effective August 1, 2019 - July 1, 2021, any member may retire with reduced benefits who has (1) five years of service credit and age 60; (2) 28 years of service credit and age 55; or (3) 30 years of service credit regardless of age.
-Eligibility changes will continue to be phased in through August 1, 2026, when retirement eligibility for unreduced benefits will be five years of service credit and age 60, or 30 years of service credit regardless of age.
+Eligibility changes will continue to be phased through August 1, 2026, when retirement eligibility for unreduced benefits will be five years of service credit and age 65, or 35 years of service credit and at least age 60.
+Eligibility changes for actuarially reduced benefits will be phased in until August 1, 2023, when retirement eligibility will be five years of qualifying service credit and age 60, or 30 years of service credit at any age.

 The DC Plan allows members to place all their member contributions and 9.53 percent of the 14 percent employer contributions into an investment account.
 Investment allocation decisions are determined by the member.
-The remaining 4.47 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
-A member is eligible to receive a retirement benefit at age 50 and termination of employment.
-The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.
+The remaining 4.47 percent of the 14 percent employer rate is allocated to the defined benefit plan unfunded liability.
+A member is eligible to receive a monthly retirement benefit at age 50 and termination of employment.
+The member may elect to receive a lump-sum withdrawal.

-The Combined Plan offers features of both the DB Plan and the DC Plan.
-In the Combined Plan, 12 percent of the 14 percent member rate goes to the DC Plan and the remaining 2 percent goes to the DB Plan.
+The Combined plan offers features of both the DB Plan and the DC Plan.
+In the Combined plan, 12 percent of the 14 percent member rate is deposited into the member's DC account and the remaining 2 percent is applied to the DB Plan.
 Member contributions to the DC Plan are allocated among investment choices by the member, and contributions to the DB Plan from the employer and the member are used to fund the defined benefit payment at a reduced level from the regular DB Plan.
-The defined benefit portion of the Combined Plan payment is payable to a member on or after age 60 with five years of service.
-The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity after termination of employment at age 50 or later.
+The defined benefit portion of the Combined plan payment is payable to a member on or after age 60 with five years of service.
+The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity at age 50 and after termination of employment.

-New members who choose the DC plan or Combined Plan will have another opportunity to reselect a permanent plan during their fifth year of membership.
+New members who choose the DC Plan or Combined Plan will have another opportunity to reselect a permanent plan during their fifth year of membership.
 Members may remain in the same plan or transfer to another STRS plan.
 The optional annuitization of a member's defined contribution account or the defined contribution portion of a member's Combined Plan account to a lifetime benefit results in STRS bearing the risk of investment gain or loss on the account.
 STRS has therefore included all three plan options as one defined benefit plan for GASB 68 reporting purposes.